Appease/SetAzureSqlDatabaseServer/README.md

 ####What is it?

-An [Appease](http://appease.io) task template that sets an [Azure SQL Database](http://azure.microsoft.com/en-us/services/sql-database/).
+An [Appease](http://appease.io) task template that sets an [Azure SQL Database Server](http://azure.microsoft.com/en-us/services/sql-database/).

 ####How do I install it?